Running through Rough Edges

 Lately, I’ve been exploring small ways to get myself rolling on tougher days.
 A simple mantra like the one my friend used — or even a moment of gratitude — can be enough to tip me forward.

-I sometimes repeat it quietly to myself before heading out.
+I try to repeat it quietly to myself in moments of indecision.

 It truly is lovely.

-More often than not, a run brings us back better than when we started—no matter what it’s doing outside, what anxieties are floating around in our minds, or what’s unfolding in this wild world.
+And yet, a run tends to bring us back better than when we started—no matter what it’s doing outside, what anxieties are floating around in our minds, or what’s unfolding in this wild world.

 And in that way, it’s always a lovely day for a run.